-40 p.3-13.
+41 p.3-13.

-41 pp.3-13 to 3-14.
+42 pp.3-13 to 3-14.

-- The likely data scenarios, including the range of plant configurations that may exist. - The transition away from vesting contracts should occur via a monotonic (unreversed) rollback schedule, if possible, thereby avoiding of frequent fluctuations in the VCL.
+- Achieving annual average price outcomes that reflect the expected LRMC of a theoretical new entrant, as calculated for the vesting price. - Supply and demand projections at the point of review. - The robustness of different contract levels to data uncertainty. - The likely data scenarios, including the range of plant configurations that may exist. - The transition away from vesting contracts should occur via a monotonic (unreversed) rollback schedule, if possible, thereby avoiding of frequent fluctuations in the VCL.